Center for Justice & Health

 Strategic Practice Areas

-Access to Justice: This practice area seeks to research, develop, and deploy strategies to ensure that individuals with behavioral health conditions do not persist in jails and prisons where their condition worsens, and they lose connection with effective care and care pathways.
+Increasing Access to Justice aims to research, develop and design collaborative strategies to ensure that incarcerated individuals with behavioral health conditions do not languish in jails and prisons where their conditions worsen, and they lose access to effective care.

 Meet Our Team